Panama Bay

+Mangroves

+86 miles of mangroves run along the rural coasts of Panama Bay, protecting Panama City and agricultural areas from storms.

-Pollution Problems
+Pollution problems

 The Panama Bay is considered to be in an eutrophic state by the World Resources Institute.
 This is a result of ongoing pollution from agricultural and livestock operations.
 Urban wastewater from nearby Panama City has also contributed to the eutrophication of Panama Bay.